|Homepage:||Click to visit|

 Glossary entry for program parameter 10007Language of Instruction:

 |College of Health & Human Development|

 CSUF: CAS International Internship Option in Heredia, Costa Rica, Spring Break 2019

 The Department of Child and Adolescent Studies (CAS) initiated opportunities for undergraduate-level students to complete CHAD major practicum requirements through international fieldwork experiences in 2005.
 Several cohorts have since travelled to China, Mexico, Thailand, Germany, and Costa Rica to learn about local cultures and to facilitate enrichment activities for children and/or families in school and community-based programs.

 Highlights include staying with host families at a small city called Heredia; an excursion to the Arenal volcano; participation in cultural activities, such as cooking and dance classes; visits to the Wildlife Rescue Center, a local fair market, and a tour of the city.
-Service learning activities will take place at an elementary school where interns will lead age-appropriate activities.
+Service learning activities will take place at an elementary school and at a non-profit organization that serves teen mothers and their children where interns will lead age-appropriate activities.

 Interact with children and/or families in community-based settings and engage in a variety of professional development experiences.

 Participate in cultural activities designed to get them a deeper knowledge of the international setting.
 In some cases, students stay with host families to enhance their cultural experience.